TGurl/walls/sfw/abstract/README.md

 # Abstract
-This is a colletion of abstract wallpapers.
+This is a collection of abstract wallpapers.